 We may earn money or products from the companies mentioned in this post.

 This is an old style brownie recipe with a new twist.
 A cream cheese twist that is.
 Cookies my be my first love but brownies are definitely my second.
 Nothing better than a pan of walnut studded brownies with a thick layer of chocolate frosting, except maybe a dozen cookies!
-These homemade brownies start off with a package of German sweet chocolate and end up with a yummy cream cheese layer running through them.
+Marbled brownies start off with a package of German sweet chocolate and end up with a yummy cream cheese layer marbled through them.

 If you don’t want to go through the hassle of making brownies from scratch, I hear ya.
 I don’t always want to go through the grief of looking for my 8-inch square baking pan that I know I have but now can’t find.
 Make a boxed brownie mix, I won’t tell anyone.
 And let’s face it people, anything that has a cream cheese layer running through it is going to taste good.
 I don’t care if it’s a boxed mix or homemade, if it’s a brownie I’ll eat it.